ihatesudo/abn-asic-data/README.md

 HSC course distribution 2025, "Which course is most subscribed and sort of competitive analysis"

+How many student select physic at the end of their high school.

 <img width="1638" height="1638" alt="image" src="https://github.com/user-attachments/assets/5d4cb697-4428-4569-a0a5-fbf2363dfcbd" />

 ## Visual